About our staff

 Books - Edited

-Canevaro, L. and O'Rourke, D. (eds.) (forthcoming) Didactic Poetry: Knowledge, Power, Tradition.
-Classical Press of Wales
+Canevaro, L. and O'Rourke, D. (eds.)
+(2019) Didactic Poetry of Greece, Rome and Beyond: Knowledge, Power, Tradition.
+Swansea: Classical Press of Wales

 O'Rourke, D. (2014) Lovers in Arms: Empedoclean Love and Strife in Lucretius and the Elegists.
 Dictynna, 11, pp. 2